Network Protocols: From Specification to Practice

 What you’ll build: A BGP route simulator that maintains routing tables, exchanges UPDATE messages with peers, implements path selection, and simulates route propagation across a network of virtual routers.

-Why it teaches protocol specifications: BGP (RFC 4271) is the protocol that makes the internet work.
-It teaches policy-based routing, path vector algorithms, and how autonomous systems interconnect.
-Understanding BGP means understanding internet architecture and why routing incidents happen.
+Why it teaches protocol specifications: BGP (RFC 4271) is the protocol that makes the Internet work.
+You’ll learn policy-based routing, path-vector algorithms, and convergence.

 Core challenges you’ll face: